ravisavant/Java-concepts/README.md

 # Java-concepts
-learning java and revising java concepts trough  hands on coding.
+learning and revising java concepts trough  hands on coding.